w3c/wai-curricula/content/designer/understanding-and-involving-users.md

 Optional ideas to support assessment:

 * Portfolio &mdash; Students design a focus group involving users with disabilities to research about people with disabilities needs for a chat bot application.
-Assess how students include real people with disabilities in user research activities.
+Assess how students research and include user requirements of people with disabilities in user research activities.
+* Portfolio &mdash; Students pick a product feature of their choice and conduct a usability testing session including real people with disabilities.
+Explain how students consider aspects related to involving real people with disabilities, such as accommodations, and accessibility of the facilities, and different timings to conduct the activities.

 ## Teaching Resources